Python Unit Testing¶

-For convenience the output from the main pytest run (as opposed to the rare standalone usages) is also written to standard output so it is visible in the log or in the shell along with other scons output.
+For convenience the output from the main pytest run is also written to standard output so it is visible in the log or in the shell along with other scons output.

 This section describes some common problems that are encountered when using pytest.